gongahkia/yuho/doc/main/yuho_onboarding.md

 is said to cheat."
 ```

+Still, the conditional relationship each element shares with the overall offense is not explicit.

 This is where Yuho comes in.

-Once someone has learnt the basics of Yuho's lean syntax, they will be able to structure that same statute in Yuho as below.
+Once someone has learnt the basics of Yuho's terse syntax, they will be able to structure that same statute in Yuho as below.

 ```yh
 scope s415CheatingDefinition {